Admissions Blog

 Can I become a paid writer?

-We will consider you for a freelance writer position if we publish four of your articles that are of consistently high quality.
+We will consider you for a freelance writer position if we first publish two of your articles that are of consistently high quality.
 This job is only for those who can write at least one new article a month.
-Email the editor after four of your submissions have been published to inquire about this possibility.
+Email the editor after two of your submissions have been published to inquire about this possibility.

 Can I write under an anonymous name?